INCURSIA/VisionGuard/README.md

-# VisionTrackSummarizer
+# VisionGuard
-**AI-powered system to summarize YouTube videos using object detection, tracking, and visual-language models.**
+**AI-powered system for analyzing surveillance footage, detecting object movements, and summarizing security events using object detection, tracking, and visual-language models.**

 ---

 ##  Overview

-This project automates the process of generating summaries from YouTube videos.
-It uses:
+VisionGuard automates the analysis of surveillance footage to detect unusual activities and provide context-aware summaries of the events.
+It is designed to help security officers interpret and understand the behavior of objects in real time from surveillance footage.
+The system uses:

+YOLOv8 for object detection and Centroid Tracker for tracking moving objects across video frames.

+LLaVA and BLIP to generate context-aware video summaries that describe the movement, interactions, and behavior of objects in the footage.

+A security-focused feature that highlights suspicious or unusual behavior based on object movements and interactions, providing alerts and actionable insights.

+Key Features:
+Frame-by-frame analysis of surveillance footage with detailed object tracking and movement analysis.

+Intelligent summaries that detect and describe unusual activities such as sudden changes in position, interactions between objects (e.g., vehicles and pedestrians), and other potentially suspicious patterns.

+Real-time alerts for unusual events based on movement patterns and behavior inconsistencies.

 -  **YOLOv8n** for real-time object detection
 -  **Centroid Tracker** to track object movements